pelinbalci/pelinbalci.github.io/_posts/2021-11-22-Arduino-Edge-Impulse.md

 (Note that before python config and downloading visual studio community, I got plenty of errors during installation of CLI tools. )

+### 3. Install Arduino CLI

-2. Install Arduino CLI from: https://arduino.github.io/arduino-cli/0.20/installation/ to your C:/ directory.
+- Install from: https://arduino.github.io/arduino-cli/0.20/installation/ to your C:/ directory.
 Then add the Arduino CLI installation path to your PATH environment variable.
 - Run the following commands:

     `$ arduino-cli core list`